 At Head and Heart Work, my private practice established in Utrecht in January 2009, I have accumulated thousands of hours experience working with a wide variety of clients and problems.
 My prime aim is to guide them towards achieving their own personal goals using their own resources and self-healing power.

-My approach combines the integrative methods and models taught at the Dutch Academy for Psychotherapy in Amsterdam, where I received extensive, in-depth professional training, with my own insights into human change processes.
-Those insights are drawn from my own life and therapy experience, exchanges with various kinds of therapists, counselors and other remarkable men and women, and extensive reading on psychology, psychotherapy and personal development.
+My approach combines the integrative methods and models taught at the Dutch Academy for Psychotherapy in Amsterdam, where I received my professional training, with my own insights into human change processes.
+Those insights are drawn from my own life and therapy experience, exchanges with a wide variety of therapists, counselors and other remarkable people, and extensive reading on psychology, psychotherapy and personal development.

 I don’t believe in a professionally detached, clinical attitude or one-size-fits-all ‘standard treatment protocols’.
-You are assured of warm, personal attention, ample time and space to discuss your problems and consider options, and an innovative, flexible, in-depth approach tailored to your specific needs.
-My motto?
-For each unique and special client, unique and special therapy / counseling.
+For each unique and special client or couple, a unique and special therapy is created.
+You are assured of warm, personal attention, ample time and space to discuss your problems and consider options.
+You are offered an innovative, flexible, deep approach tailored to your specific needs.

 When individual clients or couples complete a course of Head and Heart Work therapy and/or counseling, they are asked to give a short testimonial describing their experience of the learning, healing and growing process and how it has benefited them.
 For me, there is nothing more moving and rewarding than reading their words.